-- 1. The qualities relating to the knowledge, understanding and skills that the student should have acquired upon completing the programme (aims and learning outcomes) are set out in the programme-specific appendix. - 2.
-The programme consists of 180 credits. - a.
-The programme consists of a core programme of 120 credits, a minor of 30 credits and a graduation phase totalling at least 15 credits.
-Exceptions are the Advanced Technology and Technical Medicine programmes, which have electives instead of minors, or have no minors, but do have a core programme of more than 120 credits. - b.
-The core programme of the educational programme is specified in the programme-specific appendix. - c.
+- 1. The qualities relating to the knowledge, understanding and skills that the student should have acquired upon completing the programme (aims and learning outcomes) are set out in the programme-specific part. - 2.
+The programme consists of 180 credits. - The programme consists of a core programme of 120 credits, a minor of 30 credits and a graduation phase totalling at least 15 credits.
+Exceptions are the Advanced Technology and Technical Medicine programmes, which have a least time instead of minors, and have a series are programmes. - electives instead of minors, or have no minors, but do have a core programme of more than 120 credits.b.
+The core programme of the educational programme is specified in the programme-specific - part. - c.
 The core programme consists of modules. - d.
 Before the start of a study unit, the student must meet the prior knowledge prerequisites for that study unit, as described in the Osiris Course Catalogue. - e.
 Students generally complete their minor courses in the first semester of their third year of study. - f.
 The programme for which the student is enrolled may set conditions for the number of credits required to be eligible for admission to the minor course.
-These conditions are specified in the relevant programme-specific appendix. - g.
+These conditions are specified in the relevant programme-specific part. - g.
 Students are limited in their choice of minor by the provisions of paragraph d and f.
-The choice of minors available can be viewed on the minor website. - h.
+The choice of minors available can be viewed on the minor website: www.utwente.nl/en/education/electives/minor/ - h.
 In principle, the second semester of the third year of studies is devoted to the graduation phase, which comprises a minimum of 15 credits. - i.
 The student must at a minimum have completed the core of the bachelor's programme to be admitted to the graduation phase. - j.
-The examination board1 is authorised in individual cases to deviate from paragraph d, f, h and i, if strict adherence to those provisions would result in an unacceptable delay in study progress.
+The examination board 1 is authorised in individual cases to deviate from paragraph d, f, h and i, if strict adherence to those provisions would result in an unacceptable delay in study progress.
 In consultation with the study adviser, the student may submit a proposal to the examination board for this. - 3.
-The programme-specific appendix describes the degree programme in accordance with Article 7.13, paragraph 2, a to e, i, l, s, t and v WHW.
+The programme-specific part describes the degree programme in accordance with Article 7.13, paragraph 2, a to e, i, l, s, t and v WHW.